Why Is Early Childhood Hearing Screening Important For Your Child?

 How Early Should I Have My Babys Hearing Screened?

-The first opportunity to test a child’s hearing is in the hospital shortly after birth.
-If your child’s hearing is not screened before leaving the hospital, it is recommended that screening be done within the first month of life.
-If test results indicate a possible hearing loss,get a further evaluation as soon as possible, preferably within the first three to six months of life.
+The first opportunity to test a childs hearing is in the hospital shortly after birth.
+If your childs hearing is not screened before leaving the hospital, it is recommended that screening be done within the first month of life.
+If hearing loss is suspected, make sure an otolaryngologist orders tests for your babys hearing by three months of age.
+If hearing loss is confirmed, its important to consider the use of hearing devices and other communication options by six months of age.

 Is Early Hearing Screening Mandatory?

 In 2003, more than 85 percent of all newborns in the United States were screened for hearing loss.
 In fact, some 39 states have passed legislation requiring some form of hearing screening of newborns before they leave the hospital.
 This still leaves more than a million babies who are not screened for hearing loss before leaving the hospital.

 Two tests are used to screen infants and newborns for hearing loss.
 They are:

 Otoacoustic Emissions (OAE): Involves placement of a sponge earphone in the ear canal to measure whether the ear can respond properly to sound.
 In normal-hearing children, a measurable echo should be produced when sound is emitted through the earphone.
 If no echo is measured, it could indicate a hearing loss.

 Auditory Brain Stem Response (ABR): Earphones are placed on the ears and electrodes are placed on the head and ears.
 Sound is emitted through the earphones while the electrodes measure how your childs brain responds to the sound.

 Hearing loss can also occur later in childhood, after a newborn leaves the hospital.
 In these cases, parents, grandparents, and other caregivers are often the first to notice that something may be wrong with a young childs hearing.
 Even if your childs hearing was tested as a newborn, you should continue to watch for signs of hearing loss including: